JanKoehnlein/bridgepoint/doc-bridgepoint/notes/9057_signature_editing/9057_signature_editing_ant.md

 activities or provide some sort of indication in the activity editor that they are deferred or native.

+> Not sure whether I got this.
+Is that a mismatch between MASL and xtUML?

 5.1.2.3 Type references

 xtUML does not do name based scoping and relies on unique IDs to identify types.